umer-surkhail/nodejs-basics/README.md

-# NodeJS Basics Discussed in Class
+# Lecture content for the NodeJS and ExpressJS
-This repo contains the basics of NodeJS that we discussed in class and did the lab for.
+This repo contains the basics of NodeJS and ExpressJS.